vinaygoel/ars-workshop/README.md

 You can analyze ARS data with Python by accessing the [Jupyter](http://jupyter.org/) [notebook dashboard](http://localhost:8888/) on your browser.
 In the dashboard, navigate to the `/ars-workshop/notebooks/` folder and open the `WAT-Analysis.ipynb` notebook.
 The WAT datasets will be available under `/ars-data/`

 When you're done with the exercises, type in `exit` in the terminal to quit the container.
+All your datasets and results will be available under the `data/` folder.